Our crisis line for teens is available 24/7/365.

 Having volunteered at Ozone House for more than five years, I can safely say that Ozone House’s services are second to none and meet a ton of different needs.
 From free counseling, to housing programs, to programming for new moms there seems to be something for everyone– and all of these programs are equally important.
-But one service that provides a critical connection to these resources is Ozone House’s crisis line which I’ve had the tremendously rewarding experience of volunteering on for the past five and a half years.
+But one service that provides a critical connection to these resources is Ozone House’s crisis line for teens which I’ve had the tremendously rewarding experience of volunteering on for the past five and a half years.

 The crisis line is available to anyone, anywhere 24/7/365.
 If you need help there is always someone there.
 This service is so important, because it ensures that anyone can get support anywhere, anytime, for any issue.